trallard/WebData_Python/README.md

 - Commonly returned data formats: HTML, JSON, XML
 - Programatic web data collection and streams
 - Regular expressions 📃
+- Plotting web data

+The materials are split into broad sections containing exercises, explanations and most of the information you need to complete them.
+The material covered is far from exhaustive.
+Instead, we try to provide enough information and tasks to get you started and we hope to get you quickly to a level where you are then capable of continuing to use Python to collect and handle web data.

 ## Pre requisites
-For you to be able to follow along the course you need to have a basic understanding of:
+For you to be able to follow along the course you need to have a basic knowledge of Python as well as a basic understanding of:
 - Functions
 - Loops
 - Nested data structures
-- Variables
+- Variables assignation and types

-## Requirements
+## Software requirements
+We recommend using the Anaconda distribution of Python.
+It's free and comes with a large number of additional modules included ready for importing into your scripts, IPython shell and notebook interfaces, a powerful Python text editor (Spyder), and a good package manager, conda, for updating and installing packages.

 You need to have the following installed in your laptop for the course:
 - Anaconda (get it from [here](https://www.anaconda.com/download/#macos))
 - Python > 3.5